me-shahbazi/jetson-fan-ctl/README.md

 ## How to install:
-first of all click on code (GreenBox up here) and then Download ZIP. after Extracting zip file open Terminal and change directory to the Extracted folder:
+First of all click on code (GreenBox up here) and then Download ZIP.
+After Extracting zip file open Terminal and change directory to the Extracted folder:

     cd ~/Downloads/jetson-fan-ctl-master